-#1 Cater your tour packages to their tastes
+#1: Cater your tour packages to their tastes.

 But now, direct flights are becoming increasingly common.
 Disposable incomes aren’t solely reserved for the elite.
-Instead, the middle-class Chinese are packing their bags, strapping on their cameras and jetting off at a rapid pace.
+Instead, the middle-class Chinese are packing their bags, strapping on their cameras, and jetting off at a rapid pace.

-This means, they are looking for tour packages that are filled to the brim with famous historical sites that they can visit, take a picture of and then, move on to the next destination.
+This means they are looking for tour packages that are filled to the brim with famous historical sites that they can visit, take a picture of, and then move on to the next destination.

-#2 Create a campaign specifically designed for the Chinese market
+#2: Create a campaign specifically designed for the Chinese market.

 Here’s another mind-blowing number: China has 648 million internet users.
 So when they decide that they are going to splash out on some overseas travel, where are they going to turn?
-That’s right – the internet.
+That’s right: the internet.

 That means you need to:

-Translate your website into Mandarin
+Translate your website into Mandarin.

 Even if they can read English (or whichever language your website(opens in a new tab) is in), the vast majority of Chinese travellers are going to prefer reading in their own native language.
 It’s just easier.

-Use Chinese OTAs
+Use Chinese OTAs.

-If you want to target the Chinese market, getting your tours listed on cTrip should be a no brainer.
-Tipping the scales at nearly 400,000 visitors a day, cTrip is the grandfather when it comes to Chinese OTAs.
+If you want to target the Chinese market, getting your tours listed on Ctrip(opens in a new tab) should be a no brainer.
+Tipping the scales at nearly 400,000 visitors a day, Ctrip is the grandfather when it comes to Chinese OTAs.

-But with more and more Chinese wanting to splash out on outbound travel(opens in a new tab), many other OTAs and marketplaces are vying for some action in this booming industry.
+But with more and more Chinese people wanting to splash out on outbound travel(opens in a new tab), many other OTAs and marketplaces are vying for some action in this booming industry.

 Forget Twitter and Facebook.
 Think Weibo and QZone.

 Be honest.
-How often do you use social media?
-Whether it’s Facebook, Twitter or Instagram.
-Whether you’re using it to build up marketing campaigns or mindlessly perusing through post after post – you use it.
-You use it everyday, and whether you realize it or not – it’s a pretty large guiding force in your daily life.
+How often do you use social media, whether it’s Facebook, Twitter, or Instagram?
+Whether you’re using it to build up marketing campaigns or mindlessly perusing through post after post, you use it.
+You use it everyday, and whether you realize it or not, it’s a pretty large guiding force in your daily life.

 Guess what?
 The Chinese are no exception.
-Actually, let me rephrase that: not only are they no exception – with an estimated 650 million social media users in China(opens in a new tab), they are pretty much leading the way when it comes to social media.
+Actually, let me rephrase that: not only are they no exception with an estimated 650 million social media users in China(opens in a new tab), they are pretty much leading the way when it comes to social media.

-#3 Partner with Chinese tour operators
+#3: Partner with Chinese tour operators.

-If you are looking for a sustainable way of reaching the Chinese market – start networking with outbound tour operators based in China who are looking for reliable partners.
+If you are looking for a sustainable way of reaching the Chinese market, start networking with outbound tour operators based in China who are looking for reliable partners.

 What’s a great way to lure the Chinese market into taking your tours?
-Find Chinese speaking guides.
+Find Chinese-speaking guides.

-Make sure it’s right for you
+Make sure it’s right for you.

 I’m not going to sugarcoat it: if you aren’t committed to putting in the time and money, targeting the Chinese market will be a difficult task.
-So if you are new into the business, this market might not be the best move for you just yet.
+So if you are new in the business, this market might not be the best move for you just yet.

 But if you are willing to hustle and invest, this is a market that could take your tourism business to the next level.

 Find this article useful?
-Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.
+Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from Tourism Tiger and leading industry experts.

-By submitting this form you agree to TourismTiger contacting you via email …
+By submitting this form you agree to Tourism Tiger contacting you via email.